It’s official. I have found my new #1 Kdrama. Kill Me Heal Me has replaced W: Two Worlds as my top Kdrama.

-This is one Kdrama which you WILL remember.
-Not only was it captivating and intriguing, it also portrays multiple personality disorder SO WELL.
-I actually did some research and watched some videos after I finished Kill Me, Heal Me.
+This is one Kdrama that you WILL remember.
+Not only was it captivating and intriguing, but it also portrays multiple personality disorder SO WELL.
+I actually did some research and watched some videos after I finished Kill Me Heal Me.

 The drama still has a strong impression on me, several months later, and I’m someone who easily forgets stories.
 So yes, this is a must-watch.
 I definitely recommend it.